Our thoughts on the future of digital innovation and the cloud.

 Microsoft has invested significantly in Azure AD and security.
 Consolidating your organization’s identity and access management to Azure AD provides a lot of benefits with reduced administrative efforts, modern authentication protocols, integration with third party applications, enterprise security features and more.
 It provides end users with a seamless and familiar experience across all integrated applications.

-You may already be using Azure AD with your Azure subscription today.
+You may already be using Azure Active Directory with your Azure subscription today.
 It is one of the most popular identity and access management services, and one of the most robust.
 Combined with RBAC, Azure AD offers effective role-based access management, leveraging your existing groups and mapping them to role specific permissions on your resources.
 If you’re already using an Azure subscription, take advantage of the administrative overhead savings and effective privilege management Azure AD provides.